Application ProcessApplication Deadlines

 - Take the Graduate Record Examination (GRE).
 The General Test is required of all applicants, and the Psychology Subject Test is recommended for applicants to the Clinical and Clinical Child Areas of Study, particularly if the applicant’s transcript does not reflect significant preparation in psychology.

-- Applicants may self-report GRE scores on the application form, but an official report from the Educational Testing Service (ETS) also is required and must be received by December 1.
+- Applicants may self-report GRE scores on the application form, but an official report from the Educational Testing Service (ETS) also is required and must be received by the deadline.

 - The WVU GRE Institution Code is 5904 and the Psychology Department’s GRE Department Code is 2016.